TSP Fund Options: A Real-World Guide to Thrift Savings Plan Investing

 - Investment: Small and mid-cap U.S. stocks

-- Best For: Aggressive growth
+- Best For: Aggressive growth, complementing the C Fund

 - Historical Return: ~10-11% annually